aitorbernis/PUBLIC-CHESS/README.txt

 When we create the pieces, in piecesObjects.js, we set which class it will be (new King() for instance) and then we pass in the diferent constructor parameters that we set at the beginning, like this.pieceNumber, this.pieceColor, and this.pieceTyle

-The this.pieceType is set right inside the constructor, since it doesn't matter what color the piece is because either a black or white bishop is a bishop.
+The this.pieceType is set right inside the constructor, since it doesn't matter what color the piece is because either black or white bishops are bishops.

 We only change the class of a piece when a pawn promotes to another piece.
 Here, we take that particular pawn (pW4 for instance), and just set a new class to define it (new Queen() for instance).
-In this case, the pW4 will be a Queen.
+In this case, the pW4 will be a Queen, but it's name will still be pW4.

 --------------------------